Applicants to the Military Commanders' Scholarship Fund must:

 Awards are for undergraduate study only.

 Interested students must complete the application and mail it along with a current, complete transcript of grades to Scholarship Management Services postmarked no later than February 15.
 Grade reports are not acceptable.
-Applicants are also required to submit a copy of the parent's Military ID to verify eligibility.
+Applicants are also required to submit a copy of the parent's Military ID or other proof of service to verify eligibility.
 Only the first 100 applications received will be acknowledged and processed.

 Applicants are responsible for gathering and submitting all necessary information.
 Instructions for completing the Financial Data section of the application are included.
 Applications are evaluated on the information supplied; therefore, answer all questions as completely as possible.
 Incomplete applications will not be evaluated.
 All information received is considered confidential and is reviewed only by Scholarship Management Services.